 - ERIM grant for health research (10,000 euro)

 - Netherlands Organization for Scientific Research VENI grant 2009 (250,000 euro)

 - eMArc research grant for cross-functional research (3,000 euro)

 - Netherlands Organization for Scientific Research VIDI grant 2013 (800,000 euro)

-Yang, Cathy L. Olivier Toubia, and Martijn G. de Jong (2015), "Attention, Information Processing and Choice in Incentive-Aligned Choice Experiments," second round at Journal of Marketing Research.
+Yang, Cathy L. Olivier Toubia, and Martijn G. de Jong (2018), "Attention, Information Processing and Choice in Incentive-Aligned Choice Experiments," forthcoming at Journal of Marketing Research.

 de Jong, Martijn G., Jean-Paul Fox, and